 Whatever your path, our team of specialists at New Orleans Craniofacial is dedicated to attentive, personalized care for every patient.

 New Orleans Craniofacial team surgeon Dr. Gerhard Mundinger is aboard-certified member of the World Professional Organization for Transgender Health (WPATH) and adheres to their surgical guidelines for transgender surgery.
-With vast experience and training in both plastic surgery and microsurgery, Dr. Mundinger and his team can address a range of needs from cosmetic modifications to post-traumatic reconstruction.
+With vast experience and training in both plastic surgery and microsurgery, Dr. Mundinger can address a range of needs from cosmetic modifications to post-traumatic reconstruction.